Bamux/Rift-Raid-Alert/README.md

 Rift Raid Alert is a program (written in Python) for Windows which can be used to create spoken raid warnings for the MMORPG Rift.
-The current version support announcements for RoF, IGP Anrak, Thalgur, Uruluuk and MoM Pagura.
+The current version support announcements for RoF, IGP and MoM.